-One of the lesser-known features of the Samsung Galaxy Note 20 Ultra is ultra-wideband (UWB) technology.
-The handset joins Apple’s iPhone 11 series as the first batch of smartphones to sport the wireless communication standard.
+One of the lesser-known features of the Samsung Galaxy Note 20 Ultra and the newer Galaxy S21 Plus and S21 Ultra is ultra-wideband (UWB) technology.
+The handsets join Apple’s iPhone 11 and iPhone 12 series as the first batch of smartphones to sport the wireless communication standard.

-UWB is a new technology to the mobile market, jostling for status with well established wireless standards such as NFC and Bluetooth Low Energy.
+UWB is a new technology to the mobile market, jostling for status with well-established wireless standards such as NFC and Bluetooth Low Energy.
+Don’t confuse it with Verizon’s similarly named Ultra Wideband 5G service, these are very different.
 UWB promises similar capabilities but has its own unique set of pros and cons compared to existing standards.
 The feature is set to become much more widely supported in the coming years, so let’s get ahead of the curve.
 Here’s everything you need to know about ultra-wideband technology.

 What is UWB and how does it work?

 UWB is quite different from how other wireless data transfers work.
 It’s a pulse pattern radio-based technology that sends data in the time domain, with a spectrum ranging from 3.1 and 10.6 GHz.
 Conventional wireless transmissions vary the power, frequency, and/or phase of a sinewave to encode data, rather than simple pulses.